rrr-dw/typing_practice_anywhere/README.md

 * Analyzes your typing performance.

 Use Cases:
-* Checking how fast you can type with the web content you interested.
+* Checking how fast you can type with the web content you interested in.
 * memorizing terminology / spelling / lyrics / phrases.
 * Learning foreign languages by typing foreign web contents.

 # Practice Typing with any Web Contents
 ![](./doc/lyrics.gif)

 Typing Practice Anywhere provides simple and easy-to-use UI.
 To start typing at the current page, click the extension icon in the toolbar.
 The extension will highlight web contents as the mouse cursor hovers over them.
-Click the contents you are interested, and here you go!
+Click the contents you are interested in, and here you go!
 Show how fast you can type!

 # Composing Input Supported
 ![](./doc/composing.gif)